vab1997/delacruz.dev/content/blog/the-change-is-in-you.md

 about the smallest possible change you could do to deliver something in production as soon as possible**.
 Ask yourselves:

-> What could I do in just a week?
+> "What could I do in just a week?"

 Maybe the solution is just to rewrite one of the pages, the simplest one.
 Or just one module of a single page.
 If you start with the smallest thing as